ariaji25/route-portal/README.md

    make docker-run

 ### Improvement
-- [ ] For the net/http its quite hard to manage the endpoint, it would be better if we use http framework like Gin, Echo, Fiber and etc
+- [ ] For the built in net/http in golang, its quite hard to manage the endpoint, it would be better if we use http framework like Gin, Chi, Echo or Fiber.
-- [ ] More advance error handling
+- [ ] More advance error handling.
 - [ ] Tracer to trace the span and process that happen on the backend.
 So when any issue happen on production it is easier to debug.
-And also add more capable to do observability for monitoring the apps
+Add more capabllities to do observability for monitoring the apps.
-- [ ] Add Kubernets manifest for apps
+- [ ] Add Kubernets manifest for the apps.
-- [ ] Increase the unit testing coverage
+- [ ] Increase the unit testing coverage.
-- [ ] Implement linter for each backend and frontend
+- [ ] Implement linter for each backend and frontend.
-- [ ] Separate the business logic and UI on frontend to make the code more clean and easier to add unit testing on the frontend logic
+- [ ] Separate the business logic and UI on frontend to make the code more clean and easier to add unit testing on the frontend logic.
-- [ ] Implement frontend test with bdd test combined with cypress
+- [ ] Implement frontend test with bdd test combined with cypress, help to test end to end test between backend and frontend.
-- [ ] API Docs implementation with Swaggo for backend golang
+- [ ] API Docs implementation with Swaggo for backend golang.
+- [ ] Advance logging for backend.